 BU implemented Anti-Slavery and Human Trafficking Policy and Procedures in 2016 which provide a reporting mechanism for all staff to raise concerns.
-During the 2019/20 financial year, no concerns were raised under the Procedures.
-The Audit, Risk and Governance Committee has a standing agenda item to receive reports of any concerns raised under the Procedures and has oversight, along with the BU Board, of the Procedures.
+The Policy and Procedures are formally reviewed and approved at least every two years and were most recently considered by the Audit, Risk and Governance Committee on behalf of the Board in November 2021.
+The Audit, Risk and Governance Committee has a standing agenda item to receive reports of any concerns raised under the Policy and Procedures and has oversight, along with the BU Board, of compliance with the Policy and Procedures.
+During the 2020/21 financial year one report was received of an allegation of modern slavery in BU's supply chain which the Chief Operating Officer reported to the Audit, Risk and Governance Committee and sought further information on.
+On investigation it was confirmed that the issue did not constitute modern slavery.
 The BU Whistleblowing (Disclosure in the Public Interest) Policy also protects staff, students and anyone working for BU (including casual workers, self-employed contractors, agency personnel) and allows them to raise concerns related to modern slavery or risk of modern slavery.